postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 You can use Interceptor to create a Postman collection for a web app or to debug your APIs.
 You can also use the Postman Chrome app in tandem with Interceptor to make and capture requests.

-To use Interceptor with Postman Chrome, you can take the following steps:
+To use Interceptor with Postman Chrome:

 1. [Install Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?) from the Chrome Web Store.
 2. Install [Interceptor](https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo/) from the Chrome Web Store.